RichardSeverich/javascript-express-edu/README.md

 # Education App

 This API performs POST, GET, PUT and DELETE.
-This API is about a store and has two end points users and courses.
+This API can deploy with docker container.
-For the elaboration of this API we used the JavaScript, NodeJS, express and mongoDB
+This API we used the JavaScript, express and mongoDB

 ## Prerequisites 🚀

 1. Install Windows 10
 2. Install Node.js version 8.9.4.
+3. Install docker.
-3. Install docker mongo:4.1
+4. Install docker mongo:4.1

 ## Installation 🔧